NotAnoobis/Windows-PrivEsc-basic-guide/README.md

 dump out the hashes.
 - `lsadump::sam samfile.hiv systemfile.hiv`

 You can crack the hashes using hashcat with the -m switch, the value of 1000 corresponds with the NTLM hash type.
-Make sure to clean the poutput file and only leave the hashes inside.
+Make sure to clean the output file and only leave the hashes inside.

 - `hashcat -m 1000 -a 0 hash.txt usr/share/wordlists/rockyou.txt`